Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Stink bug

 There are about 200 species of stink bugs in North America.
 While most are brown, some may be green or gray.
-Stink bugs have a body that’s shaped like a shield.
+Stink bugs have a shield-shaped body.
 One of the most common home-invading stink bugs is the brown marmorated stink bug.
 This stink bug is grayish-brown and speckled.
-Light bands appear on its antennae, while dark bands are on its wings.
-Adult brown marmorated stink bugs grow between 12-17mm.
-Nymphs are small and have a yellow and red body.
-They also have red eyes.
-After five molts, they enter adulthood.
-Adult stink bugs attach green eggs to plant leaves that nymphs can feed on once hatching.
+They have light bands on their antennae and dark bands on their wings.
+They grow to about 3/4" in length.
+Nymphs are small and have a yellow and red body with red eyes.
+After five molts, nymphs enter adulthood.

 Stink bug near window